srichter/asksonic/README.md

 - List albums by artist
     - _Ask sub sonic to list Yellowcard albums_

-Standard playback controls (_Alexa: Pause, Resume, Previous, Next, etc._) can be used without using the skill's name.
+Standard playback controls (_Alexa: Pause, Resume, Previous, Next, Shuffle, etc._) can be used without using the skill's name.
 AskSonic will scrobble tracks with the server after they finish playing.

 ### Planned Features
-- Play specific songs, playlists
+- Play specific songs
 - Add specific songs to the play queue via interactive search

 ## Setup